coucouland/coucou/README.md

-# Coucou - A collaboration platform for communities.
+# Coucou - a collaboration platform for communities

 [Introduction]: #introduction